mzmine/mzmine_documentation/docs/module_docs/GNPS_export/gnps_export.md

 ##### Intensity merge mode
 Options on how to merge the intensity values of features from different spectra with similar mass.
 "Sum intensities" is a convenient option that will increase the intensities of feature that occur consistently in many fragment scans.
 However, this will make intensities between merged and unmerged spectra incomparable.
-Use "max intesntiy" if you want to preserve intesntiy values.
+Use "max intensity" if you want to preserve intensity values.

 ##### Expected mass deviation
 Expected mass deviation between different spectra of the same feature of your measurement in ppm (parts per million) or Da(larger value is used).
 We reccommend to use a rather large values, e.g. 10ppm for Orbitrap, 15 ppm for Q-ToF, 100 ppm for QQQ.